Menon Marath: Biography

 Menon Marath was a scion of the warrior class from the northern part of Kerala.
 The middle name of Menon was a title traditionally accorded by the King of Cochin, to all Nayar warriors who excelled as scribes and accountants.
 He graduated from the Christian College in Madras, and acquiring at this age his deep sense of the history of his land of Malabar from a reading of K.P.
 Padmanabha Verum's History of Kerala (not epigraphical, but anecdotal, he says).
 He sailed to England in 1934 to be a postgraduate student at King's College London.
 Unable to complete his studies, with a marriage and children soon to follow, finding a job to sustain a family became his priority.

 Menon Marath's writing is measured, and thoroughly old-fashioned.
 Descriptions are chiselled with the lucent care of a Victorian essayist.
 At its keenest, his narrative rescues life and detail from the chaos of its own echoes.

 Menon Marath always maintained that he was a slow writer.
 At 88, when he was interviewed for this appraisal he was living in the riverside suburb of Teddington.

 In the silence of old age, he was writing his fifth novel – the fourth was still trawling the literary agents' corridors in search of a publisher.
 It is easy to describe Menon Marath as an un-discovered Isac Singer, although he was unable to accept the comparison.

 The writer of this appraisal first met Menon Marath in the mid 60s when he was coming to the end of a lifelong career as a middle-ranking civil servant.
-Very kind, aloof and amused, he was pleased that someone somewhere had heard of him, had read him.
+Very kind, aloof, and amused, he was pleased that someone somewhere had heard of him, had read him.
 20 years later he was working part-time as a librarian at the Buddhist Society in Pimlico.
 Amused aloofness was still in evidence.
-Yet this time intimacy of friendship was sought boldly and was given it easily.
+Yet this time intimacy of friendship was sought boldly.